Janet (album): Accolades

-Jackson received five nominations for the 1994 American Music Awards: Favorite Pop/Rock Female Artist, Favorite Soul/R&B Female Artist, Favorite Pop/Rock Album and Favorite Soul/R&B Album for Janet, and Favorite Soul/R&B Single for "That's the Way Love Goes" but lost all the awards to Whitney Houston for The Bodyguard soundtrack.
+Jackson received five nominations for the 1994 American Music Awards: Favorite Pop/Rock Female Artist, Favorite Soul/R&B Female Artist, Favorite Pop/Rock Album and Favorite Soul/R&B Album for Janet, and Favorite Soul/R&B Single for "That's the Way Love Goes", but lost all the awards to Whitney Houston for The Bodyguard soundtrack.
 The same year she received two Grammy Award nominations—Best R&B Vocal Performance, Female and Best R&B Song for "That's The Way Love Goes"—winning Best R&B Song.
-Several critics asserted she was unjustly overlooked in the Grammy's three major categories: Record of the Year, Song of the Year and Album of the Year.
+Several critics asserted she was unjustly overlooked in the Grammys' three major categories: Record of the Year, Song of the Year and Album of the Year.
 Greg Kot of the Chicago Tribune stated, "Jackson again was denied a nomination for album of the year, even though janet (Virgin) has remained in the Top 10 since its release last summer and has been critically acclaimed."
 He adds that "the oversight is doubly vexing, because [Jackson]—in a songwriting and production partnership with Jimmy Jam (aka James Harris III) and Terry Lewis—is not just a multiplatinum pop act but an artist who has reshaped the sound and image of rhythm and blues over the last decade."
-Kot laid blame to the oversight on the fact that many believed her to be a producer-dependent artist—an opinion he found to be in error.
+Kot attributed the oversight to the fact that many believed her to be a producer-dependent artist—an opinion he found to be in error.
 Similarly, producer Jimmy Jam stated: "It's easy to say that the two albums she did before she met us weren't successful and when she got with us she became successful ...
 Control was the first album she actually had input.
 I think that's just as significant as the fact we (Jam and Lewis) did the record."